FranciscoGSilverio/LogInSignInPage/README.md

 Also, I added a footer just to add some extra information to the page such as my name, the designer name and the link to its original work and also my contacts.

-If you'd like to take a look: here is the link to the deployed page: [franciscogsilverio.github.io/index.html](https://franciscogsilverio.github.io/index.html)

 And of course, if you liked what you saw or have any ideas of improvement, feel free to let met know :)